Local Resources

 Phone: (682) 885-4499

-Provides free eye exams‘ and glasses to low-income, uninsured children.
+Additionally, the program provides free eye exams and glasses to low-income, uninsured children.